A Tough Defense for the Toughest Offenses®

 • Other misdemeanors or infractions: 3 years

-Note: Your criminal record may not be expunged if you were charged with a felony DUI, vehicular homicide, or if your conviction required you to register as a sex offender.
-Also, repeat offenses as well as particularly harmful crimes (violent crimes, first degree or capital felonies, etc.) can be grounds for denying expungement petitions.
+Note: Your criminal record may not be expunged if you were convicted of a felony DUI, vehicular homicide, or if your conviction required you to register as a sex offender.
+Particularly harmful crimes (violent crimes, first degree or capital felonies, etc.) can also be grounds for denying expungement petitions.
 You can, however, petition to be pardoned even if you were convicted, which allows expungement.
-Call us if you have questions.
+Contact us if you have questions.

 How to Expunge Your Criminal Record in Utah